Official-Prasad/Basic-Program-Of-Turbo-CPP/README.md

 # Basic-Program-Of-Turbo-CPP
-In this repository there are some basic program of turbo CPP  For Example Addition Of two integer , multiplacation of Two integer and more the File extension is .txt you can change it to .cpp in basics Program of Turbo C++ Procedural Oriented Programming (POP) include 1)Addition of two integer
+This repository contains some basic Turbo CPP programs such as sum of two integers, multiplication of two integers and more.
+File extension is .txt you can change to .cpp.
+In Basic Program of Turbo C++ Procedural Oriented Programming (POP).

+1)Addition of two integer
 2)area of  circle
 3)area of triangle